 I made my sugar cookie dough and cut out circles with a 2-inch circle cookie cutter.
 I made my royal icing, divided, and used Americolor soft gel pastes (Egg Yellow, Red Red, Chocolate Brown, Super Black and Lime Green) to make two shades of yellow, red, dark brown, black and lime green.
-I prepared disposable decorating bags with couplers and size “2,” “3,” and “4″ tips, filled with icing, and closed tightly with rubber bands.
-For tips on finding supplies, click HERE.
+I prepared disposable decorating bags with couplers and size “2,” “3,” and “4” tips, filled with icing, and closed tightly with rubber bands.
+Find cookie decorating supplies HERE.
 Decorate the cookies and let set overnight to dry.

 To decorate buttercups…